hzget/goblog/README.md

 The user can run containers of goblog, mysql and redis.

-* Then run all containers with docker-compose.yaml:
+* run all containers with docker-compose.yaml:

     docker-compose up -d

+* if there's any errors, you can start the services in the following order:
+  * docker-compose up -d mysql
+  * docker-compose up -d redis
+  * docker-compose up -d goblog

 * get goblog logs: